ixanza/tranquility/README.md

 #### Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.
+After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
+Do not worry about this part as the installation will replace this graphics settings.

-1. Click on _High_
-2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_

 Start the game and exit once you're in the main menu.

 ### Using Wabbajack